zessta/GenQ/JS_correct_incorrect.md

 ## Question 56: **Fetch and Display API Data**
 Question: Create a function that fetches data from a public API (e.g., GitHub Users API) and displays it on the web page.
 The function should handle loading states and errors gracefully.
 Requirements:
 Fetch data from a public API
 Display the data
 Handle loading states
 Handle errors

+**Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)
 - [Incorrect Code](https://github.com/zessta/javascript1by1/incorrect-reverse-string)
 - [ ] Reviewed